 As for India, they have a more problematic energy future.
 A quarter of their population still has no power at all, and a large amount of those who do, do not have consistent power.
 It is estimated over 350 million people, or about 73 million households, still use harmful (and expensive) kerosene for cooking and lighting.
 Add to that India’s fast-growing economy and an abundance of cheap coal reserves available for future electrification, along with an intense national desire to grow their economy into a global power, and the threat of major increases of carbon emissions is clear.

 However, they also stand to lose as much as anyone if climate change goes unchecked.
-And they too are making substantial changes, starting with their goals and vision.
+And they too are making substantial changes, starting with their goals and vision around the transition to clean energy.
 In 2014, India pledged to build 100 gigawatts of solar power by 2020 — five times the current U.S. total— and set a goal of 100% electric vehicles by 2030.
 That perhaps is a moon shot goal, but to achieve it India is also proposing a very creative self-financing method that requires no government or public financing.

 India’s renewables investment rose 22% to $10.2 billion in 2015, and they recently doubled their coal tax — the third time since 2010 it has been increased — applying it to all domestic and imported coal.
 Add to that a reduction of subsidies for imported oil, and importantly they now have fossil fuels and renewable energy on a much more level playing field.

 In 2016, India has already seen pledges to invest over $100 billion in renewable energy from international companies, and even major Indian oil companies (Indian Oil Corp., and Oil India) and coal-fired electric utilities (Tata Power and NTPC) are investing heavily in utility scale PV installations.